kkrt-labs/kakarot-ssj/design_documents/contract_storage.md

 The current contract storage design in Kakarot Zero is organized as such:

 - Each contract has its own storage.
-- Each contract is deployed by kakarot, and contains its own bytecode in the case of a smart contract (no bytecode for an EOA).
+- Each contract is deployed by Kakarot, and contains its own bytecode in the case of a smart contract (no bytecode for an EOA).
 - Each contract account has external functions that can be called by Kakarot to modify the bytecode it stores and to read / write to its storage.
 This makes